Moreton, Staffordshire: Description

 Two notable sites in the village are the village community hall built in 2000 and St. Mary's Church.
-The church of St. Mary is a stone building, in the Italian style, and was erected in 1837; it consists of chancel, transepts and nave, with tower and one bell, and seats 340 people.
-One other local site which is now a privately owned home is the school, which at one point had over one hundred students from Moreton and its hamlets.
+The church of St. Mary is a stone building, in the Italian style, and was erected in 1837; it consists of a chancel, transepts and nave, with tower and one bell, and seats 340 people.
+One other local site which is now a privately owned home is the school, which at one point had over one hundred students from Moreton and its surrounding hamlets.

-Considering the size of the village (roughly 50-60 houses), the lack of more facilities is understandable.
+Considering the size of the village (roughly 50-60 houses), the lack of more facilities is unsurprising, although historically it had a school, shop, and two pubs as well as the remaining church and community centre located within the village.

 The village is made up primarily of three roads: Heath Lane, Post Office Lane and Church Lane.
 Both the village hall and church are located on Church Lane, nearer to where the Lane joins Post Office Lane.

 History

 Moreton ecclesiastical parish was formed on April 26, 1845, from the parish of Gnosall, although it remained in Gnosall parish for civil purposes.